 Measured Progress has partnered with ERB to deliver The Comprehensive Testing Program (CTP); a rigorous assessment for high achieving students in areas such as reading, listening, vocabulary, writing, science (online only) and mathematics.
 The CTP helps compare content specific, curriculum-based performance to the more conceptual knowledge base found in reasoning tests.

-ERB (Educational Records Bureau) is a not-for-profit organization providing admission and achievement assessments as well as instructional services for pre-K through grade 12.
+ERB (Educational Records Bureau) is a not-for-profit organization providing admission and achievement assessments as well as instructional services for pre-K–grade 12.
 For over 85 years, and with over 2,000 member schools and districts around the world, ERB continues to be a trusted source to inform admission decisions and/or to support curriculum and instruction.

 eMetric was founded in 2000 with a vision to support state assessment with a web-based tool that would provide educators the ability to view assessment data interactively, while maintaining the integrity of student data.
-After substantial research and design, eMetric created the iTester platform—an online system that has been used in a wide array of statewide assessments including summative, end-of-instruction, formative, alternate, and English-language-learner (ELL) assessments.
+After substantial research and design, eMetric created the iTester platform, which has been used to deliver and report on a wide array of statewide assessments including summative, end-of-instruction, formative, alternate, and English language learner assessments.